commonpike/fairpost/docs/Youtube.md

-# Platform: Youtube
+# Platform: YouTube

---The `youtube` platform manages a youtube **channel**
+The `youtube` platform manages a youtube **channel** using `@googleapis/youtube` and `google-auth-library`.

+To upload public videos, your app needs to be verified / audited first.

+By using Fairpost on YouTube, you are agreeing to be bound by the YouTube Terms of Service: https://www.youtube.com/t/terms

+Your posts will be preprocessed to fit YouTube.
+The limitations imposed by Fairpost are not imposed by YouTube.

 ## Setting up the YouTube platform

 ### Create a new project in your account

+Google has a wizard to create a youtube app: https://console.developers.google.com/start/api?id=youtube Below is how to do it manually.

- - Log in to Google Developers Console.
+ - Log in to Google Developers Console: https://console.cloud.google.com/cloud-resource-manager
  - Create a new project.
    - set it to external, testing. only test users can use it
- - Got to the project dashboard, currently at https://console.cloud.google.com/home/dashboard?project={yourproject}
+ - Go to the project dashboard, currently at https://console.cloud.google.com/home/dashboard?project={yourproject}
  - click Explore & Enable APIs.
  - In the library, navigate to YouTube Data API v3 under YouTube APIs.
    - enable that